-Departments of Zoology, S.S. & L.S.
+Departments of Zoology , S.S. & L.S.
 Patkar College of Arts and Science & V.P.
-Varde College of Commerce and Economics
+Varde College of Commerce and Economics, S.V.
+Road, Goregaon (West), Mumbai- 400 062, India

-ABSTRACT The Prawn and shrimp samples of were collected from local markets of Virar suburban areas of Mumbai city from June to December 2012.
+ABSTRACT The Prawn and shrimp samples were collected from local markets of Vile -Parle and Bandra suburban areas of Mumbai city from June to December 2013.
 These prawn samples were dried in the laboratory and, the dried prawns were crushed into a fine powder by mortar and pestle and stored in amber colored bottles in vacuum desiccators.
 These samples were evaluated by Atomic Absorption spectrophotometer for the determination of the ten heavy metals namely Cu, Zn, Mn, Fe, Co, Cr, Ni, Pb, Cd, and Hg.
-In the present work, the mean values at minimum and maximum concentrations of copper, zinc, iron and chromium in the prawns and shrimp samples are found below the maximum specified acceptable concentration where as Mn, cobalt, nickel, lead, and cadmium these values were found above the maximum specified acceptable concentration as prescribed by WHO.
+In the present work, the mean values at minimum and maximum concentrations of copper, zinc, iron and chromium in the prawns and shrimp samples are found below the maximum specified acceptable concentration as prescribed by WHO.
 The mean values of the minimum and maximum concentrations of mercury in the prawns and shrimp samples were not detected as these concentrations were either less than 0.001ppm or absent in all the species of prawns and shrimps.

-Introduction:
+INTRODUCTION:

 Coastal belts are highly populated and urbanized with industries.
-Marine food such as fish, prawn, crab and mussel are delicacies and form an important staple part of daily Pollution of aquatic environments with heavy metals has seriously increased worldwide attention and under certain environmental conditions, fish, Prawns and shrimps may concentrate large amounts of some metals from the water in their tissues.
-Heavy metals such as Cu, Zn, Mn, Fe, Co, Cr, Ni, Pb, Cd, and Hg are potentially harmful to most organisms even in very low concentrations and have been reported as hazardous environmental pollutants able to accumulate along the aquatic food chain with severe risk for animal and human health(Desi et al. 1998).
-Toxic heavy metal can cause dermatological diseases, skin cancer and internal cancers (liver, kidney, lung and bladder), cardiovascular disease, diabetes, and anaemia, as well as reproductive, developmental, immunological and neurological effects in the human body(Rose et al. 1992) and (Lukawski et al. 2005).
+Marine food such as fish, prawn, crab and mussel are delicacies and form an important staple part of daily food.
+Pollution of aquatic environments with heavy metals has seriously increased worldwide attention and under certain environmental conditions, fish, Prawns and shrimps may concentrate large amounts of some metals from the water in their tissues.
+Heavy metals such as Cu, Zn, Mn, Fe, Co, Cr, Ni, Pb, Cd, and Hg are potentially harmful to most organisms even in very low concentrations and have been reported as hazardous environmental pollutants able to accumulate along the aquatic food chain with severe risk for animal and human health (Desi et al. 1998).
+Toxic heavy metal can cause dermatological diseases, skin cancer and internal cancers (liver, kidney, lung and bladder), cardiovascular disease, diabetes, and anaemia, as well as reproductive, developmental, immunological and neurological effects in the human body (Rose et al. 1992) and (Lukawski et al. 2005).